begh-azka/active_directory_learning/6_Group_Policy_Management/README.md

 - Both contain two folders:
   - **Policies**
   - **Preferences**
-- Policies contains about 2500 different settings
+- Policies contains about 2500 different settings.
-  - Administrative Templtaes -> System -> Device Installation -> Device Installation Restrictions  -> Enable or Disable any policy
+  - **Example**: Administrative Templates -> System -> Device Installation -> Device Installation Restrictions  -> Enable or Disable any policy
+- When we enable or disable a setting inside a policy, it can be seen in policy management -> OU -> GPO -> Settings -> Computer or user (whichever you applied)

+### Group Policy Precedence
+- Below is the order of precedence of Group Policy from lowest to highest (**LSDOE**):
+  - Local (gpedit.msc in run will open local policies)
+  - Sites
+  - Domain
+  - Organizational Unit
+  - Sub-Organizational Unit
+  - Enforced GPOs

+- Any policy applied to an OU will take precedence over others.
+So if some setting is disabled in a policy for OU and the same policy's setting is enabled in Domain, then OU one will take higher priority.
+- Last applied policy always wins!

+- **Computer vs User:**
+  - Computer Configuration   (assume...applied first)  (Least Important)
+  - User Configuration       (assume...applied last)   (Most Important)
+- The setting that is applied last wins!

+## Blocked Inheritance
+- If an Organizational Unit has enabled Block Inheritance then all the policies that are at above level (higher than OU) will be blocked except Enforced.
+- Only GPOs inside the OU will apply.
+- We can enable it by right clicking an OU in Group policy Management.